barty-s/windsurf-session-log/README.md

 - ### Fixed Bugs
 - On clicking the 'create session'/'update session'/'delete session' buttons in quick succession, multiple sessions were logged, updated and tried to be deleted.
 Put block on buttons once they've been clicked.
+- Delete Success Message wasn't displaying - found tutorial on how to create a Delete Message mixin

 - ### Supported Screens and Browsers